Achaleshwar-singh/HackerRank-30-Days-of-Code/README.md

 # HackerRank-c
 HackerRank 30 days of Code Solutions

-Here in this series i am adding my all HackerRank solution for 30-Days-of-Code.
+Here in this series, i am adding my all HackerRank solution for 30-Days-of-Code.